AAA1459/SkinModHelper/README.md

 Contact
 -------
-If you encounter any issues or have suggestions, you can reach me on Discord (Bigkahuna#0491) or ping me in the #modding-feedback channel in the main [Celeste Discord](https://discord.gg/celeste).
+If you encounter any issues or have suggestions in this fork, you can reach me on Discord (AAA1459#7937)

 Credits